 - The Lotus Blossom technique

-Here’s a description of each of these brainstorming activities, along with guidance on how to use each of them.
+Here’s a description of each of these virtual brainstorming activities, along with guidance on how to use each of them.

 1. Thirty Circles